TomPace101/nanopore_diffusion/notes.md

 Anything that is a dictionary has its items treated the same way.
 Anything that is a sequence is ignored.

+Sometimes dictionaries can have keys that are the same as other names, e.g. "meshname" is also in "meshparams".
+In that case, make sure the value is the same.

 _TODO_ Other needs of major updates:
 - gen_brainy_media.py